slowdive2/xv6-labs/README.md

 ## Kernel Modules Implemented

 ### mmap
-Implemented memory-mapped files in xv6 through the implementation of per-process virtual memory areas (VMAs). mmap is able to reserve address space through VMA semantics and to associate the regions with specific files.
+Implemented memory-mapped files in xv6 through the addition of per-process virtual memory areas (VMAs). mmap is able to reserve address space through VMA semantics and to associate the regions with specific files.
 This inherently required a restructuring of the xv6 page fault handler.
 In favor of efficiency, physical memory population and page allocation is deferred to access time, as opposed to an immediate population of the VMA.
 Implemented munmap() to remove mappings, flush modified pages back to disk for MAP_SHARED, and release associated resources.
 Adherence to exit() semantics is followed: on process exit, VMAs are cleanly uninstalled from the process's address space and memory.